pem/hashtable/README.txt

 Creating a hashtable
 --------------------
-- When creating a hashtable, an initial size is required.
+- When creating a hash table, an initial size is required.
 This is used as a hint, it will not necessarily use that exact size, it might us a larger number.
 The table will of course grow when needed, but if the expected size is known beforehand you can avoid a number of initial rehashes by setting a suitable size from the start.
   The default size is 101.
-- Mininum and maximum load decides when and how to grow the table.
+- Minimum and maximum load decides when and how to grow the table.
   The defaults are 0.5 and 0.8.
 Minimum must be less than maximum.
 If unreasonable values are given, it will force them to the default values or values in the range [0.2, 1.0[.